Assembly Brewing: History

 Co-founder and brewer George Johnson, originally from Detroit, established the business with Adam Dixon on March 23, 2019.
 Assembly was the first Black-owned brewery in Oregon, according to Portland Monthlys Katherine Chew Hamilton.
 In 2019, Andi Prewitt of Willamette Week said the business was "one of the few minority-owned breweries in the country".

 During Pizza Week in 2021, the restaurant served a pizza called "The D" with pepperoni, Canadian bacon, mushrooms, onions, and green pepper.

 In May 2025, the business announced plans to close the original location permanently on May 11.
 The Pizza Annex closed permanently in September 2025.

+Following its closure, its property had turned into a massive transient encampment of community concerns.
+Some of the occupants include those who were ejected from the nearby Transition Projects, Inc. shelter.

+The restaurant Cliff's, which previously operated in the basement of the Wonder Ballroom, is slated to begin operating in the space that housed the Pizza Annex in 2026.

 Reception

 Willamette Week's Andi Prewitt said Assembly serves "what might be the most authentic Detroit-style pizza in town".
 Rachel Pinsky included the restaurant in Eater Portland's 2021 overview of "Where to Find Thick, Cheesy Square Pizzas in Portland".